 Does income affect gambling habits?

 Households with an income below $25,000 are among the least likely to gamble.
-45% of those on a lower household income say they do not spend any money on gambling compared to 39% of those where the household income is more than $25,000 but less than $55,000.
+45% of those with a lower household income say they do not spend any money on gambling compared to 39% of those where household income is more than $25,000 but less than $55,000.
 38% of people with a household income above $55,000 say they spend money on gambling regularly.

-Households in the middle income group are most likely (17%) to spend between $20-$100 per month on gambling compared to the higher (14%) and lower (9%) income groups.
+Households in the middle-income group are most likely (17%) to spend between $20-$100 per month on gambling compared to the higher (14%) and lower (9%) income groups.
 The proportion of people spending more than $100 is 3-4% across all income groups.

 What are the most popular games in land-based casinos?

 Slot games are the most popular games in land-based casinos.
 In 2019, there were over 67,000 slot machines in the country.
 23,750 of those slot machines were in Ontario.
 British Columbia and Alberta had around 13,700 slot machines each.
 However, the allocation of slot machines per population is much closer in all provinces.